natekupp/ffx/Readme.md

 Use `runffx help` for more information on using the command-line utility.

-__Python Module__
+__Python Module (run interface)__

-The following snippet is a simple example of how to use FFX.
+The FFX Python module exposes a function, `ffx.run()`.
+The following snippet is a simple example of how to use FFX this way.
 Note that all arguments are expected to be of type `numpy.ndarray` or `pandas.DataFrame`.

 	import numpy as np
 	import ffx